5/16/2024

 Analyst, Nordea

 And just kind of finishing up on the US specifically, you mentioned in your report kind of your ambition to continue gaining market share in the US.
 I mean, could you quantify a bit what you will focus on to drive this?
-Is this in any way related to kind of the investment and in rentals in the quarter and kind of expanding on this part of the business or what will be kind of the leg that will drive this market share?
+Is this in any way related to kind of the investment in rentals in the quarter and kind of expanding on this part of the business or what will be kind of the leg that will will drive this market share?

 speaker

-Lars Korneljusson
+Lars Corneliuson

-CEO, Nordic
+CEO, Ferro Nordic

 speaker